devnall/notes/BonMots.md

 * antinomy - a contradiction between two beliefs or conclusions that are in themselves reasonable; a paradox
 * omphalos - the center or hub of something
 * melisma (melismatic) - a group of notes sung all within one syllable
-* symphorophilia - a paraphilia in which sexual arousal involves staging and watching a tragedy, such as a fire or a traffic accident
 * dithyramb - a wildly enthusiastic speech or piece of writing
 * agonistic - combatative, striving to overcome in argument
 * raffish - marked by flashy vulgarity or crudeness